andrewmilson/sandstorm/README.md

 </div>

-Sandstorm if a fully SHARP compatible, production ready, Cairo prover built on top of miniSTARK.
+Sandstorm is a production ready Cairo prover built on top of miniSTARK.
 The prover was built by reverse engineering [StarkWare's open source verifier](https://github.com/starkware-libs/starkex-contracts) and was used to submit the first independent proof to StarkWare's Ethereum verifier (see tweet [here](https://twitter.com/andrewmilson/status/1686292241990692864)).

 ## Demo - proving Cairo programs